 Open Hearts Advocates in Moffat County offers crisis support services.

 In the near future, people across the nation can call 988 when in mental health crisis.
-Legislation championed by Colorado’s Republican U.S. Rep. Cory Gardner will make that a national suicide number.
+Legislation championed by Colorado’s Republican U.S. Sen. Cory Gardner will make that a national suicide number.
 It won final approval in Congress on Tuesday and awaits President Donald Trump’s signature.